Student wins prestigious nursing award

 The awards also provide the opportunity to congratulate the lecturers, practice supervisors, universities, trusts and private organisations providing the best support for student nurses during their studies.

 Banjo is a third-year adult nursing BSc student.
-His inspiration for nursing came at the age of 12 when he started caring for his grandmother who he was very close to when she became severely ill after a stroke.
+His inspiration for nursing came at the age of 12 when he started caring for his grandmother, whom he was very close to, when she became severely ill after a stroke.

 He has also assisted refugees with housing, employment, and educational needs in the UK, including advocating for a refugee family.